GRAMSCI – LIVE @ ASB WATERFRONT THEATRE, AUCKLAND

 WORDS BY WAL REID – PHOTOS BY PETER SWEETMAN

 Armed with his formidable minstrels, stalwarts Jol Mulholland (guitar) and drummer Greg Havers, breathed to life the first songs penned in over fifteen years.
-Each track given it’s personal AV slide show, the thin veil of gauze reflecting the video content thrown up and overlaying the band.
-This effective visual sleight of hand gave the show an extra dimension, enhancing the show goer’s experience ten fold.
+Each track is given it’s personal AV slide show, the thin veil of gauze reflecting the video content thrown up and overlaying the band.
+This effective visual sleight of hand gave the show an extra dimension, enhancing the showgoer’s experience tenfold.

-Alternative Pop tracks Atlas and the Pop smooth of Ancient History were just two highlights of the night, where this ethereal visual and sonic assault worked very well.
-It’s a show quite unlike anything your sensory perceptions have experienced, whilst McLaney waxed lyrical about the privilege of “congregating” in these Covid times, it was a somber reminder that not all was well with the world.
+Alternative Pop tracks Atlas and the pop smooth of Ancient History were just two highlights of the night, where this ethereal visual and sonic assault worked very well.
+It’s a show quite unlike anything your sensory perceptions have experienced, whilst McLaney waxed lyrical about the privilege of “congregating” in these Covid times, it was a sombre reminder that not all was well with the world.

 At times, I imagined Mark Hollis from the English Post Punk band Talk Talk as McLaney singing.
 The influence of the 80s reminiscent of the guitar riffing and pentatonic soloing, the ambient acoustic setting as McLaney dumbed the mood down, was powerful in simplicity.
 Here we heard the muse behind the music, captivating.